2020 MacBook Air

 The previous generation housed a butterfly keyboard, which had multiple updates and changes attempting to address reliability issues.
 The butterfly switch was prone to stuck keys or broken mechanisms, which had a higher failure rate than previous scissor-switch designs.

-With the latest Intel processors, you will see up to two times the previous generation's performance.
-New graphical capabilities also mean up to an 80% increase in graphics performance.
+With the latest Intel processors, the early 2020 model offers up to double the previous generation's performance.
+Updated graphical capabilities also mean up to an 80% increase in graphics performance.

 The early 2020 MacBook Air uses the 10th-generation Intel Core processors with up to 1.2GHz quad-core i7 chipsets.
 During heavy load, the processors can Turbo Boost up to 3.8GHz for short bursts of speed.
 Don't let the i3 naming fool you as the baseline chips are better than the ninth-generation Intel i5 from the 2019 model.